mhdawson/CookingWithNode/README.md

 # CookingWithNode

 Node micro-app to display wireless meat thermometer data.
+It runs as a backend Node.js application with the UI accessed from a browser or phone as shown below.

 It currently works with the base from this meat thermometer:

 ![MeatThermometer1](https://raw.githubusercontent.com/mhdawson/PI433WirelessRecvManager/master/pictures/MeatThermometer1.jpg)